LouisHurschler/pv_research/README.md

 Here are also other sources of electric energy generators included.

 Then, a geodata file is needed for the borders of the municipals.
+This can be loaded from following plugin: Swiss Geo Downloader

+Then, the main script can be run to generate all data and plots.
+If you want to look at the data graphically, you can open data for every municipality using qgis